leabstrait/notes/networking/networking-concepts.md

 -   Port forwarding: Add a NAT entry in the router to forward packets to 80 to a machine (any port, maybe 8080) in your LAN.
 No need to have root access to listen on port 80 on your device.
 Expose your local web server publicly
 -   Layer 4 Load Balancing: [HAProxy NAT Mode](https://www.haproxy.com/blog/layer-4-load-balancing-nat-mode) - Your load balancer is your gateway.
 The gateway has an entry from a bogus IP (e.g. 100.100.100.100) to multiple machines in the internal network.
 Clients send a request to the bogus service IP.
 The router intercepts that packet and replaces the service IP with a destination server.
 Layer 4 reverse proxying

-### Maximum Segment Size
+### Maximum Segment Size (MSS) and Maximum Transmission Unit (MTU)

-[MSS (maximum segment size)](https://www.cloudflare.com/learning/network-layer/what-is-mss/) limits the size of packets, or small chunks of data, that travel across a network.
-MSS measures the non-header portion of a packet, which is called the payload.
-MSS is determined by another metric that has to do with packet size: [MTU (maximum transmission unit)](https://www.cloudflare.com/learning/network-layer/what-is-mtu/), which does include the TCP and IP (Internet Protocol) headers.
+[MSS (Maximum Segment Size)](https://www.cloudflare.com/learning/network-layer/what-is-mss/) acts as a limiting factor for the size of packets or small data chunks that traverse a network.
+It focuses on measuring the payload—the non-header portion—of a packet.
+The value of MSS is intricately linked to another key parameter concerning packet dimensions: [MTU (Maximum Transmission Unit)](https://www.cloudflare.com/learning/network-layer/what-is-mtu/), which includes the TCP and IP (Internet Protocol) headers.

+The layer 4 unit is 'segment'.
+The segment slides into an 'IP Packet' in layer 3.
+The IP Packet now has the segment + headers.
+The IP Packet slides into a layer 2 'frame'.
+The frame has a fixed size based on the networking configuration.
+The size of the frame determines the size of the segment.
+Maximum Transmission Unit (MTU) is the size of the frame.
+It is a network interface property(default 1500).
+The larger the frame size, the lower the latency.
+If you can fit more data into a single segment you lower latency, it lowers overhead from headers and processing.
+Some networks have jumbo frames up to 9000 bytes.
+Are there are networks with larger MTUs?

 Essentially, the MSS is equal to MTU minus the size of a TCP header and an IP header: